modernsoftware/learn-csharp/design-patterns/solid.md

 Message sent by email
 ```

 The MessageBroker class is tightly coupled to the Email class.
+This is depicted by the instantiation of the Email class using the 'new' keyword in the constructor of the MessageBroker class.

 If we want to use SMS instead of Email, we will need to modify the MessageBroker class.
 This also violates the 'open - closed' principle.